 These sanctions will be applied by all staff to ensure consistency.
-Each day will be new day and all children (both victim and instigator) will receive full support from staff.
+Each day will be new day.

 Emotional and Behavioural Needs

 It is recognised that some children require alternative strategies in order to encourage positive behaviour, for a multitude of possible reasons.
 This school recognises that a rigorous approach to behaviour is important, and that this goes hand in hand with caring for the emotional needs of all children, including those who may be some of the most vulnerable.
 When there is a behavioural need in school that is not being met by the current system, the following will happen: